aaranl/aaranl/README.md

 Welcome to my GitHub!
-I'm Aaran Lawing, an aspiring Software Engineer with a passion for Machine Learning and Automation.
+I'm Aaran Lawing, an aspiring Software Engineer with a passion for AI/Machine Learning and Automation.

 ## About Me

-- 👨‍💻 Currently working on private repository.
+- 👨‍💻 Currently working on Superpermutations using ACO
 - 🎓 Studying at University of North Carolina - Charlotte for a BS in Computer Science.
-- 🌱 Learning ML/Deep Learning.
+- 🌱 Extending my knowledge in AI/ML.
 - 📫 How to reach me: [Aaran Lawing](mailto:lawingaaran@gmail.com) or reach out to me on [LinkedIn](https://www.linkedin.com/in/aaran-lawing-5971a625a/).